 4-13 Clamp the beam in the vice with the PINS side facing you.
 With the PINS side of the template toward you, place it on the beam and align it with the pre-drilled holes.
 Use a screwdriver to attach the template with the included screws.
+Do not tighten the screws yet!
+See Step 4-14.

-♠ Do not use a power drill, as this may overstress the template.
+⚠ Do not use a power drill, as this may overstress the template.